 17. The 1972 Rules do not in terms require a State requesting permission to intervene to specify the purpose of intervention, unlike Article 81 (2) (b) of the 1978 Rules.
-Nevertheless the Court is bound to consider whether the object of the requested intervention "corresponds to what is contemplated by the Statute".
+Nevertheless the Court is bound to consider whether the object of the requested intervention "corresponds to what is contemplated by the Statute".13

-18. Solomon Islands requests permission to intervene in order to protect its legal interests under general international law and under applicable treaties by all means available in conformity with the Statute of the Court.
+18. The Federated States of Micronesia requests permission to intervene in order to protect its legal interests under general international law and under applicable treaties by all means available in conformity with the Statute of the Court.
 Those means include intervention in cases where a legal interest of the State may be affected by the decision.
-Solomon Islands seeks to inform the Court of its interests before any decision that might affect them is made, as well as to affirm the collective character of the obligations involved.
-In the Land, Island and Maritime Frontier Dispute the Chamber held it to be a proper function of intervention "to inform the Court of the legal rights of Nicaragua which are in issue in the dispute".
+The Federated States of Micronesia seeks to inform the Court of its interests before any decision that might affect them is made, as well as to affirm the collective character of the obligations involved.
+In the Land, Island and Maritime Frontier Dispute the Chamber held it to be a proper function of intervention "to inform the Court of the nature of the legal rights of Nicaragua which are in issue in the dispute".14